Your Vegan & Vegetarian Eats on Campus

 If you live on campus, then you’re likely near the Clubhouse, which is where Pita Pit resides along with an attached convenience store.
 You can create your own pita and fill it with black bean, hummus, falafel and lots of veggies for a savory and satisfying plant-based meal.
 The convenience store is similar to Outtakes and offers some grab-n-go selections and energy-filled snacks.

-Remember, if you aren’t sure if there's an option for you at any of our UNF Dining Services location, simply ask an associate and they’ll be happy to provide you with more information.
+Remember, if you aren’t sure if there's an option for you at any of our UNF Dining Services locations, simply ask an associate and they’ll be happy to provide you with more information.
 So, whether you already consume a plant-based diet, or are looking to reduce your intake of animal-based products, there are endless options to satisfy your cravings at the University of North Florida!

 Stay Healthy Ospreys,